tomcl/issie/README.md

   * HMR: the application will automatically recompile and update while running if you save updated source files
   * To initialise and reload: `File -> reload page`
   * To exit: after you exit the application the auto-compile script will terminate after about 15s
-  * To recompile the application `yarn dev`
+  * To recompile the application `npm run dev`
-  * To generate distributable binaries for dev host system `yarn dist`.
+  * To generate distributable binaries for dev host system `npm run dist`.
-  * if you have chnaged node modules use yarn package manager not npn, as in `yarn install`.
+  * If you have changed node modules use `build dev`.
+Note that this project uses npm, not yarn.
+If npm gets stuck use `build cleanNode` and try again.

 ## Reinstalling Compiler and Libraries